-Prerequisite: Enrollment or credit in Algebra II, second semester grade in biology of 85% or greater or departmental approval.
+Prerequisite: Enrollment or credit in Algebra II, second semester grade in biology of 83% or greater or departmental approval.

-Chemistry II (full year - 10 credits) Grades 11 - 12
+Chemistry II (ST-130302)

 Chemistry II stresses in-depth content coverage.
 This allows students to focus on the more difficult material often found in an introductory college chemistry course.
 As with chemistry I, the class consists of lecture/discussion, individual/group work, and lab exercises.
 Topics include chemical kinetics and thermodynamics, equilibria, oxidation-reduction reactions and acid-base reactions.
 Possible additional topics include, electrochemistry, nuclear chemistry, and organic chemistry.
 Weighted.